 State laws vary when it comes to motor vehicle insurance requirements, licensing, and registration.
 The term "vehicle" generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
 Service members and their families will want to understand their state’s laws on registration and licensing before moving to a new state.
 Visit the USA.gov Motor Vehicle Services page for links to state-specific websites.

-The Hart Dole Inouye Federal Center (HDIFC) is a "closed" facility; access requires issuing visitors ID Cards and vehicle placard.
+The Hart Dole Inouye Federal Center (HDIFC) is a "closed" facility; access requires visitors to have a Military or Photo ID Card and vehicle parking placard.
 For new employees arriving at the facility; you will receive a temporary visitors ID card until your Common Access Card (CAC) ID card is issued.
 You may also receive a decal for your vehicle provided you have all the documentation required below; otherwise you will be issued a temporary parking placard.